EpicEric/pony-mqtt/docs/classes/actor-mqttconnection.md

 * `retry_connection'`: When the connection is closed by the server or due to a client error, attempt to reconnect at the specified interval in seconds.
 A value of zero means no reattempt will be made.
 Default is `0`.

+* `clean_session'`: Controls whether the broker should not store [a persistent session](https://www.hivemq.com/blog/mqtt-essentials-part-7-persistent-session-queuing-messages) for this connection.
+Sessions for a same client are identified by the `client_id'` parameter.
+Default is `true`.

 * `sslctx'`: An SSLContext object, with client and certificate authority set appropriately, used when connecting to a TLS port in a broker.
 A value of `None` means no security will be implemented over the socket.
 Default is `None`.

 * `sslhost'`: A String representing a host for signed certificates.
 If the hostname isn't part of the certificate, leave it blank.
 Default is `""`.